Indonesia's Borneo Lumbung to buy Bumi stake for $1 billion

 GLENCORE TALKS FAIL

-Glencore, seen as the frontrunner until this weekend, had hoped to tighten its grip on coal marketing rights in return for lending Bakrie $800-$900 million, but did not want a minority equity stake in Bumi.
+Talks between the Bakrie Group and Glencore fell through because lenders were not comfortable with the structure of the proposal, sources close to the deal told Reuters earlier.

-The Bakries, however, were focussed on easing the debt load, even at the cost of selling shares in a key asset.
+Glencore had been looking for additional marketing rights over Bumi's coal in return for lending Bakrie $800-$900 million.

-"We think it is net positive for Bumi not having to incur higher marketing costs from allocating greater volumes to the trader," UBS analyst Andreas Bokkenheuser said in a note.
+"We think it is net positive for Bumi not having to incur higher marketing costs from allocating greater volumes to the trader," said Singapore-based UBS analyst Andreas Bokkenheuser in a note to clients.

-Stock investors remained apprehensive over the deal, which Borneo will fund with a $1 billion loan, and shares of both PT Bumi Resources (BUMI.JK) and PT Borneo fell.
+Glencore has frequently used its deep pockets to help out troubled counterparties, cementing the relationships it sees as key to its business.

-PT Borneo slid 15.5 percent and Bumi Resources fell 8.5 percent, compared with a drop of 2.8 percent for Jakarta's benchmark index .JKSE.
-Bumi Plc was 0.7 percent lower at 1300 GMT.
+However, stock investors remained apprehensive as shares of PT Bumi Resources (BUMI.JK) and coking coal producer PT Borneo Lumbung Energi & Metal both fell.

-But a top 10 shareholder in Bumi Plc brushed off concerns over governance and the future under a restructured ownership.
+PT Borneo slid 11.7 percent and Bumi fell 4.3 percent, compared with a drop of 1.3 percent for Jakarta's benchmark index .JKSE.

-"The most important thing is that the Bakries are still involved, and putting a JV together with fellow Indonesians I don't think is necessarily a bad thing," said a source at the institutional investor.
+A top 10 shareholder in Bumi Plc suggested the apprehension was misplaced.

-Analysts suggested there would in reality be little change for Bumi Plc, which will still effectively have a blocking shareholder through the two vehicles, one holding voting shares and the other the non-voting shares -- a structure which also allows the new partners to sidestep mandatory takeover rules.
+"The most important thing is that the Bakries are still involved, and putting a JV together with fellow Indonesians I don't think is necessarily a bad thing," said a source at the institutional investor, who declined to be identified because he is not authorized to speak to the media.

 Tan indirectly controls 73 percent of PT Borneo and also owns Indonesian investment bank Renaissance Capital.

-The Bakrie Group, a sprawling conglomerate, also fended off debt crises in 1998 and 2008.
+The Bakrie Group, a sprawling conglomerate with interests in property, energy, plantations, coal and telecoms, also fended off debt crises in 1998 and 2008.

 CONTROL OF MINES